-Using the prompting technique described in section \ref{sec:human_val}, we use the SFT+DPO $K=128$ variants of both \textit{Llama} and \textit{T5} LLMs to generate explanations conditioned on the gold labels of the held-out 128-shot portion of the training data, which neither of these models has seen.
-We then perform cross-model SFT and DPO finetune using this dataset.
-More specifically, we further finetune the existing SFT+DPO $K=128$ \textit{T5} variant using explanations produced by its \textit{Llama} counterpart, and vice versa.
-This step consists of both separate SFT and then DPO self-augmentation as in section \ref{sec:kshot}.
+While \textit{Llama} produces human-preferred explanations and is the natural deployment choice, we investigate whether models can adopt each other's explanation styles without degrading classification performance.
+Using the prompting technique described in Section \ref{sec:human_val}, we use the SFT+DPO $K=128$ variants of both \textit{Llama} and \textit{T5} LLMs to generate explanations conditioned on the gold labels of the held-out 128-shot portion of the training data (unseen by either model).
+We then perform cross-model training: \textit{T5} is finetuned on \textit{Llama}'s outputs and vice versa, applying both SFT and DPO self-augmentation as in Section~\ref{sec:kshot}.

-For each test domain, we additionally train a style classifier based on the BERT architecture using explanations generated individually by \textit{T5} and \textit{Llama} of the SFT+DPO variant at $K=128$ \cite{devlin2019bert}.
-A classification head is added to BERT, which leverages the \textit{[CLS]} token from each explanation's embedding to predict whether it was produced by \textit{T5} or \textit{LLaMA}.
-Technical details are reported in Appendix \ref{apx:alignment}.